-We propose an efficient, distributed and parallelized algorithm for nodes redeployment where each node can communicate only with its physical neighbors.
-The performance of the selforganization algorithm is evaluated according to the number of movements, the amount of memory used and the time taken.
+the state of its physical neighbors to achieve the selfreconfiguration for distributed MEMS microrobots, using the states the nodes collaborate and help each other.
+Contrary to existing works, in our algorithm each node has no information on the correct positions (predefined positions) of the target shape, and movement of microrobots is fully implemented.
+We propose an efficient, distributed and parallelized algorithm for nodes self-reconfiguration where each node can communicate only with its physical neighbors.
+We study the case of a self-reconfiguration from a chain of microrobots to a square.
+The performance of the self-organization algorithm is evaluated according to the number of movements, the amount of memory used and the time taken.
 In this paper the MEMS network is organized initially as a chain.
 By choosing a straight chain as the initial shape, we aim to study the performance of our approach in extreme case.
 Indeed, the chain form represents the worst physical topology for many distributed algorithms in terms of fault tolerance, propagation procedures and convergence.
-First, the number of direct contacts between microrobots is minimal and secondly the average distance between two robots (in term of number of hops) is of (n+1)/3 where n is the number of microrobots.
-Also, a chain of microrobots represents the worst case for message broadcasting complexity with O(n), after reconfiguring into a square the complexity will be $O(\sqrt{n})$ in the worst case.
+First, the number of direct contacts between microrobots is minimal and secondly the average distance between two robots (in term of number of hops) is of (n+1)/3where n is the number of microrobots.